 - 1 pound raw large shrimp, peeled and deveined

-- optional garnishes: chopped fresh parsley, thinly-sliced green onions, hot sauce
+- garnishes: thinly-sliced green onions, chopped fresh parsley, hot sauce

 Instructions

-- Cook the chicken and sausage.
-Heat 1 tablespoon olive oil in a large stockpot or Dutch oven over medium-high heat.
-Add the chicken and sausage and sauté for 5 to 7 minutes, stirring occasionally, until the chicken is cooked through and the sausage is lightly browned.
-Transfer both to a clean plate and set aside.
+- Brown the chicken.
+Heat 1 tablespoon of the olive oil in a large Dutch oven or heavy-bottomed pot over medium-high heat.
+Add the chicken in an even layer and season lightly with salt and pepper.
+Cook for 4–5 minutes, stirring occasionally, until lightly golden and just cooked through.
+Transfer to a plate and set aside.

-- Sauté the veggies.
+- Sauté the vegetables.
 Add the remaining 2 tablespoons olive oil to the pot.
-Stir in the bell peppers, celery, jalapeño, onion, and garlic.
-Sauté for about 6 minutes, stirring occasionally, until the onions have softened and the veggies are fragrant.
+Stir in the onion, bell peppers, celery, and jalapeño.
+Sauté for 5–6 minutes, stirring occasionally, until softened.
+Add the garlic and cook for 30 seconds, until fragrant.

-- Add the shrimp and okra.
-Stir in the shrimp and okra.
-Continue cooking for 5 to 7 minutes, stirring occasionally, until the shrimp are pink and opaque.
+- Add the okra, shrimp, and meats.
+Stir in the okra, shrimp, and the reserved chicken and sausage.
+Turn off the heat, cover, and let everything steam for 4–5 minutes, until the shrimp are pink and opaque.

 Notes